don-r-kabob/lottobuddy/README.md

 	- Try the command:

 			which git

+	- See if you have python3

+			which python3

+	- If it return nothing then it is not install otherwise it will print a system path
 	- If it gives you an error you don't and let's install command line tools from apple

 			xcode-select --install

 2. OK - do you need pip?
+If running "pip3" does not work then below will install pip

 		curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
 		sudo python3 get-pip.py